 Karlyn Grimes, MS RD LDN CSSD, is the founder of Simply Simple Health.
 Karlyn has a dual Master’s degree in nutrition and exercise physiology from Boston University.
 She is a registered dietitian (RD) with the Academy of Nutrition and Dietetics, Personal Trainer and Certified Specialist in Sports Nutrition (CSSD).
 She is currently a faculty member in the Nutrition and Biology Departments at Simmons College where she teaches introductory nutrition, food science, sports nutrition, anatomy and physiology, general biology and numerous other courses.
 Karlyn loves to creatively teach people ages 0-100 about nutrition, fitness, cooking and anything else that does a body good.

-Meredith received her BA in special education from Westfield State University and has been working at the Hastings Elementary School in Lexington for the past five years.
-Her specialty is children with emotional and behavioral disabilities, and children on the autism spectrum.
-She is excited to return to Park and see familiar smiles on her campers' faces.
+Meredith received her BA in special education from Westfield State University and has been teaching at the Hastings Elementary School in Lexington for the past several years with students with autism.
+Recently, Meredith became a first grade classroom teacher at Hastings.
+She is excited to return to Park for the summer and see familiar smiles on her campers faces.

 Gary brings more than 30 years of experience as a carpenter, contractor and conservation expert.
 He has worked as a project supervisor and carpenter at R. MacAllister Lloyd Inc, and has completed countless building projects for residential and business-based properties.
 Gary works with the Attleboro Land Trust on property improvements and conservation efforts, and is a Scout Leader for Boy Scout Troop 25 where he plans activites, teaches and mentors members of his troop.
 Gary received his bachelors degree in City and Regional Planning from the Illinois Institute of Technology in Chicago.